soultntoure/applied_stats/README.md

 **Applied Theorems** is an interactive web application designed to **explore, exemplify, and visualize mathematical, statistical, and algorithmic theorems**.
 The project aims to bridge the gap between **theoretical concepts and real-world applications**, making complex ideas intuitive through **interactive simulations, real datasets, and insightful visualizations**.

-We started with two foundational theorems:
+I started with two foundational theorems:
 ✅ **Benford’s Law** – Used for **fraud detection and anomaly analysis**.
 ✅ **Bayes' Theorem** – Applied in **medical diagnosis, risk assessment, and probabilistic decision-making**.

-This is just the beginning—we plan to expand the project with more theorems that have significant real-world implications! 🚀
+This is just the beginning, we plan to expand the project with more theorems that have significant real-world implications! 🚀

 ---